Acklam, Middlesbrough: Geography

 had ceased to be the Acklam Campus of Middlesbrough College by the middle of 2008.

+Demographics

 Education

 In the Acklam ward is Newham Bridge Primary School.
-The previous Hall Garth Community Arts College and King's Manor School amalgamated to Oakfields Community College and is presently Outwood Academy Acklam.
+The previous Hall Garth Community Arts College and King's Manor School amalgamated to form Oakfields Community College and is presently Outwood Academy Acklam.
 Trimdon ward schools include Acklam Whin, St Clare's Primary.

 Kader ward schools include Kader Academy and Acklam Grange, the latter previously Stainsby Secondary Modern.
 St. David's Roman Catholic Technology College (Kader ward) amalgamated with the other local Catholic secondary school and is now Trinity Catholic College, in nearby Saltersgill.